gianniprocida/cryptocurrency_analysis/README.md

 ----- | -------  |------     |------     |  ----- |
 ..... | ......   | ....      |......     |   .....|

-where the columns are the closing price
+where the columns are the closing price for each crypto